nodeup/transcriptions/53-a-very-meta-show.md

 Anyone else want to talk about NodeUp Teams?
 I'd love to hear which teams you'd like to hear from.

 1:01:48 - **Cliff Subagio**: Sometimes I see articles on the net about "Hey, this company successfully migrated to node from some other stack."
 I think recently, Groupon did a rewrite and migrated to node.
-And Flickr Photos, as well.
+And [Flickr Photos](https://twitter.com/mmatuzak/status/389966742568456192), as well.
 I think it would be great if those companies came and talked about it on NodeUp Teams.
 I think I had a similar experience to what Matt was saying, when he was getting pushback on adopting node.
 It's really one thing to pass along a link about someone saying they migrated to node but having the teams actually discuss their experience on a format like NodeUp Teams, I think it would really put some serious reasoning behind the argument.

-1:02:52 - **Name**: Yeah, the evolution of the product, for sure.
+1:02:52 - **Erik Isaksen**: Yeah, the evolution of the product, for sure.

 1:02:55 - **Cliff Subagio**: Definitely.
 It's not just about the result, the success at the end.
 But the pain points, as well, along the way.
 So it's really real.

-1:03:08 - **Nizar Khalife**: And just hearing what their recurrent workflow is in terms of the toolchain they use and all that.
+1:03:08 - **Nizar Khalife**: And just hearing what their recurrent workflow is in terms of the toolchain they use, and all that.
 That's always really useful.
 I'm always on the lookout for little things like a module or command line thing that might make me more efficient or make me more productive.

-1:03:23 - **Name**: I think it's interesting some of the companies that have adopted node, like Microsoft has its own open source out there, and Adobe is doing Photoshop plugins and I think Adobe Brackets uses it, too.
+1:03:23 - **Erik Isaksen**: I think it's interesting some of the companies that have adopted node, like Microsoft has its own open source out there, and Adobe is doing Photoshop plugins and I think Adobe Brackets uses it, too.

 1:03:36 - **Daniel Shaw**: Yep.

-1:03:37 - **Name**: That what I was going to suggest, to have the Adobe Brackets team.
+1:03:37 - **Matt Creager**: That what I was going to suggest, to have the Adobe Brackets team.
 That would be an unbelievable team for the show.

-1:03:44 - **Name**: Ditto on that one.
+1:03:44 - **Erik Isaksen**: Ditto on that one.

 1:03:45 - **Nizar Khalife**: The open source side of those companies is relatively small.
 It might be cool to see their perspective from within a giant corporation.

-1:04:00 - **Name**: And how they moved from whatever their original stack was to their new stack.
+1:04:00 - **Matt Creager**: And how they moved from whatever their original stack was to their new stack.
 What that looks like.
 What were the benefits of their old stack compared to their new one?
 What were the advantages to using something like Python Tornado versus node?
 What did they like about that that we might be able to bring back into the node community and adopt.

-1:04:20 - **Name**: Yeah, what problems did node solve for them?
+1:04:20 - **Erik Isaksen**: Yeah, what problems did node solve for them?

 1:04:24 - **Daniel Shaw**: Excellent!
 [The Node Firm](http://thenodefirm.com/) has been helping with the technical vetting of the node talks at the [Node Summit](http://nodesummit2013.eventbrite.com/) at the beginning of December.
 It's a very business-oriented conference.
 The most exciting part of what's happening there is the sheer number of companies of companies coming forward and sharing their experience.
 Groupon's a highlight.
 After the beginning of December, there will be many more and I look forward to tapping them and getting insight from those teams.

-1:05:23 - **Name**: Also the [Ghost project](https://ghost.org/).
+1:05:23 - **Erik Isaksen**: Also the [Ghost project](https://ghost.org/).
 They would be nice to hear from.

 1:05:28 - **Daniel Shaw**: Excellent.
 That's a great idea.
 I'm really excited about ghost.
 I haven't been greenlit yet, but I signed up and reserved my "dshaw" handle.

 ## More Experiments

-1:05:50 - **Name**: I'll go on [Pair With Me](http://pairprogramwith.me) and see who's pairing online and there's hardly anyone there but Ruby is packed and all these other groups.
-And it doesn't have to be just there, but I haven't found a lot of pair programming resources for node.
+1:05:50 - **Erik Isaksen**: Another thing.
+I'll go on [Pair With Me](http://pairprogramwith.me) and look for JavaScript and see who's pairing online.
+There's hardly anyone there, but Ruby is packed, and all these other groups.
+It doesn't have to be just there, but I haven't found a lot of pair programming resources for node.
 So I don't know if maybe we could promote that some more.

 1:06:17 - **Daniel Shaw**: Excellent.
 We'll do that right now!

 ---

 1:07:31 - **Cliff Subagio**: I was going to ask if I can add some ideas on potential segments and concepts.
 First up I'm thinking of NodeUpX like TEDx (TED Talks), where they have communities all over the world.
 And I'm totally interesting to know what's happening with all these different communities.
 The other thing is the non-English-speaking countries.
-I think a few months or maybe a few years ago there were some events in Korea or Japan
+I think a few months or maybe a few years ago there were some events in Korea or Japan.

 1:08:42 - **Daniel Shaw**: Let me riff on that real quick.
 If you do start a podcast and the core group also speaks English, I would like to help kick that off by having your podcast jump meta, and we'll talk about that on NodeUp.

 1:09:07 - **Cliff Subagio**: The other thing I liked about the [binary compatibility episode](http://nodeup.com/fiftytwo) is when Rod was talking about whether to put something in core or in user land.
 That made me think of a "NodeUp Smackdown" segment, like a friendly competitive discussion on why you did this or why you did that.
 It doesn't have to be a right or wrong thing, but to know the reasoning behind the speaker's perspective really helps us learn a lot about all these different approaches.
 That will encourage more and more good things in the end.

-1:09:49 - **Name**: First one will be CoffeeScript, right?
+1:09:49 - **Erik Isaksen**: First one will be CoffeeScript, right?

 1:09:56 - **Daniel Shaw**: Ha!
 But no, I want to do CoffeeScript by CoffeeScripters, first.
 Maybe after we do that, then we can go back into the smackdown.

 1:10:09 - **Nizar Khalife**: You can make those into a drinking game.

-1:10:13 - **Name**: Point for CoffeeScript!
+1:10:13 - **Erik Isaksen**: Point for CoffeeScript!
 Take a shot.

 1:10:20 - **Cliff Subagio**: The third idea I was to raise is some sort of a NodeUp community public service announcement.
 Maybe the podcast can take suggestions from the community on things that will benefit the community overall.
 If I can start with the first one: I would like the raise the fact that there are actually hundreds of modules in npm with github as a dependency.
 That in turn causes lots of problems when github is down and it's been down a couple times recently.
 I have a local npm registry where I work.
 It's supposed to be useful when, say, central is down but central is stable, my local npm is stable but when github is down there is nothing I can do, really.
 Lots of modules still depend on github.com.
 To be clear, that's when someone specifies a github.com URL in the package.json dependencies.
 I ran some scripts to analyze the existing registry and there are about 700 modules where the latest version still depends on github.com.
 I'll totally encourage if possible, I think we should publish those modules to the npm registry, o at least beg the authors to.
 Because there are all the other modules that depend on those 700 modules and on and on and on.
 So that change would be awesome, if it's possible.